The Marriage Lesson That I Learned Too Late

 If someone repeatedly shares something that you are doing or not doing that brings up anger, pain, sadness, fear, betrayal, rejection, flooding, or any other strong emotion that creates distance, I encourage you to listen.
 This is especially true for behaviors that stimulate previous trauma(s).
 This is The Marriage Lesson.

-What is it that they are genuinely wanting or needing?
+What is it that they genuinely want or need?

 Is the dirty drinking glass, underwear on the floor, or using all the hot water the actual thing, or is it a symbol of not being heard, respected, or valued?

-Awareness and insight do not always show up when we want them, often after an opportunity to repair a relationship has passed, and we are left wondering why we didn’t “get it” sooner when it mattered.
+Awareness and insight do not always show up when we want them.
+Often, after an opportunity to repair a relationship has passed, we are left wondering why we didn’t “get it” sooner when it mattered.
 Awareness matters whenever we receive a new way to connect with ourselves and/or others.

 Ignoring your partner when they consistently bring up the same issue, again and again, is an excellent way to let them know that you DON’T care about them or their needs.
 Learn The Marriage Lesson before the author of this article did.